Jacob Abraham de Mist: Appointment by the Batavian Staatsbewind

 The Staatsbewind of the Batavian Republic, after the return of the Dutch Cape Colony under the terms of the Treaty of Amiens, resolved that the executive and legislative authority of the Cape Colony should be committed to a governor and a council of four members, of whom one at least should be a colonist, by birth or long residence.
 The governor was also to be commander of the troops.
 The high court of justice was to be independent of the other branches of the government, and was to consist of a president and six members, all of them versed in the law.
 Trade with the possessions of the Batavian Republic everywhere was to be subject only to a very small duty.
 With these principles as a basis, the task of drawing up a plan of administration was entrusted to De Mist, an advocate of high standing and a member of the council for the Asiatic possessions and establishments.

 The document prepared by De Mist gave such satisfaction that he was sent out to receive the colony from the English, install the Dutch officials, and make such regulations as he might find necessary.

-A very able military officer and man of high moral worth – Lieutenant-General Jan Willem Janssens – was appointed governor and was also commander-in-chief of the garrison.
+Lieutenant-General Jan Willem Janssens was appointed governor and was also commander-in-chief of the garrison.
 Three thousand one hundred and fifty soldiers were provided for it.
 Councillors and judges were selected for the colony.